krauskopf/node-red-contrib-avr-yamaha/README.md

 - 2016-sep-11: 0.5.2 - Updated readme.
 - 2016-sep-11: 0.6.0 - Added new option to config-node, where the port to query the UPnP device description can be specified.
 - 2016-sep-25: 0.7.0 - Some fixed in the UPnP-Listener.
 Also added support for the Events `Play_Info` and `List_Info`.
+- 2016-sep-26: 0.7.1 - Now also emitting Mute/Unmute state, when `Volume` event is received.

 ## Credits
 - Sebastian Krauskopf (sebakrau)